sovity/dataspace-portal/docs/product/user-documentation/Administration and Support.md

 ## User Management

+{% hint style="info" %} Only Admins have the rights to make changes here! {% endhint %}

-To manage the users in your organization, maneuver to the list of users by
+To manage the users in your organization, maneuver to the list of users

-a) clicking on your name in the top right corner and then "Users and Roles" or b) Click on "My Organization" and then "Users and Roles"
+a) _either_ by clicking on your name in the top right corner and then "Users and Roles"

+b) _or_ by clicking on "My Organization" and then "Users and Roles"

 ![user-management](images/user-management.png)

 The "User & Roles" list shows a list of all registered members in your organization.
 To manage a user, click somewhere in the row the user of interest is listed in.

-Only Admins have the rights to make changes here!

 ![users-list](images/users-list.png)